Group Health Insurance in Hong Kong: Startups, SMEs & beyond

 3 – Who is covered under work medical insurance?

 While some companies choose to cover employees only, others also cover dependents (spouse and children).
 Note that grand-parents/parents cannot qualify as dependents.
 Whether you choose to cover or not dependents is matter of cost and HR policy.
 Does a couple have to be married or not for the spouse to qualify as dependent?
 It’s a matter of internal company policy.
 Your insurance provider will not ask for proof of marriage.

-4 – Is it possible to get a group medical plan for 1 or 2 employees only?
+4 – Startups & new companies: can I get a group medical plan for 1 or 2 employees only?

 Very few insurance providers accept to start group plans as of 1 or 2 employees.
 In fact, the standard minimum to start a medical plan in Hong Kong varies between 3 to 5 employees.